Get Started: Site Development

 If you check your change in the Experience manager, you may not see the effect.
 If so, it’s probably because you're still looking at the “live” channel (displayed as Project: Core in the UI).
 Switch to your development project and your change should appear in the left side panel.

 You can also check that there currently is only a single menu called "main" for that channel:

 Menus define a tree structure of text labels and links that can be used to generate various kinds of navigation menus.
 This can be used to define data for top-navigation, side-navigation, or other similar hierarchies of internal document links or external web links.
 Note that this API treats an entire menu structure as a single entity, to make it easier to define the tree structure as a whole in a single request.

 Likewise, you can retrieve the channel’s routes at

 Routes define the URL path structure of a site and the patterns of how request URLs map to content and layouts to generate full pages.
 This API treats each top-level path element and all of its children as a single entity, so that an entire section of a site can be defined in a single request.

 Retrieve a list of layouts at

 New channels cannot be created in the Site Management API.
-A user with the Site Admin role can create new almost empty channels in the channel overview of the Experience Manager.
+A user with the Site Admin role can create new almost empty channels in the channel overview of the Experience manager.
 For a new channel, only the channel name must be provided in the creation dialogs.
-After creation, a new channel with the provided name will be visible Channel Manager overview and in the Content Perspective a new content root folder will have been created containing a pages folder with home document containing some 'hello world' text.
-For the newly created channel, the homepage contains one container, a menu and the channel contains one catalog item, the Content catalog item.
+After creation, a new channel with the provided name will be visible in the Channels overview and in the Content application, a new content root folder will have been created containing a pages folder with home document containing some 'hello world' text.
+For the newly created channel, the homepage contains one container, a menu, and the channel contains one catalog item, the Content catalog item.
 The Page Model API for the new channel will be available at

 After the channel has been created, you can add it to your developer project (in the Projects app) and start pushing changes through the Site Management API.